pudly/schmopera-hugo/content/articles/war-and-peace.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1564334435/media/2019/07/WNOWarandPeace2.jpg){{% /md %}}

-<figcaption></figcaption>
+<figcaption>A scene from WNO's War and Peace, ROH, 2019.
+Photo: Clive Barda.</figcaption>

 </figure>

 This sense of oversimplification was pronounced due to the fact that the opera was sung in English, a standard practice for WNO.
-It is a somewhat contentious issue, but in the modern age of surtitles, the translation of operas from their original language to English for accessibility purposes has been rendered utterly useless and should be thrown-out as a concept.
+It is a somewhat contentious issue, but in the modern age of surtitles, the translation of operas from their original language to English for accessibility purposes has been rendered utterly useless and should be thrown out as a concept.
 The English is jarring, infantile, and wholly unsuited to the landscape of Prokofiev's surging, impassioned score which is overwhelmingly Russian in character.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1564334422/media/2019/07/WNOWarandPeace3.jpg){{% /md %}}

-<figcaption></figcaption>
+<figcaption>A scene from WNO's War and Peace, ROH, 2019.
+Photo: Clive Barda.</figcaption>

 </figure>